Help, FAQ & About VeloBase.com

 "I'm Vintage" Quiz Details

+Newly Registered Users have relatively limited permissions on VeloBase.com.
+One way for these new members to accelerate their promotion to a user role level where they can add content including new components and add missing information to existing content, the "I'm Vintage" quiz has been added to VeloBase.com.
 The quiz is made up of 5 randomly selected questions, most of them should be fairly easy to answer by anyone who has spent any significant time around vintage bicycles.
-You have 2 hours to complete the quiz, and you can browse away from the Quiz page and return to it within the 2 hour time limit to complete the questions.
+Users have 2 hours to complete the quiz, and can browse away from the Quiz page and return to it within the 2 hour time limit to complete the questions.
+The idea here is to keep individuals who may want to post unwanted content from doing so, while allowing knowledgable individuals who want to start adding and sharing information on VeloBase.com a chance to do so within a few days of becoming a member of the website.

-MyBase - Watch List
+Component Watch List

 The MyBase Profile Section shows a count of how many submissions of different types you have made to the website.
 The Count is incrimented each time you submit an addition or edit, and is not reduced if the listing is deleted or later edited by someone else.

 The MyContent Lists page shows a list of all of the content you have either added or were the most recent person to edit.
-It is important to note that if someone else later edits a listing it will now longer show up in the 'Updated' Listing.
+It is important to note that if someone else later edits a listing it will now longer show up in the Updated Listing.

-How to Add a Component
+How to Add a new Component

 Required RoleVintage User